• Skip to main content

 Overlooking the lobby

-Entering our premier king room, the floor-to-ceiling windows captivated my attention, offering spectacular views both day and night.
+Entering our premier king room, the floor-to-ceiling windows captured my attention, offering spectacular views both day and night.
 Our choice of a city view was a good one.
-Singapore city stretched out before our eyes, and our view even included the famous Merlion.
+Singapore city stretched out before our eyes, and our view even included the famous Merlion across the bay.

 I knew instantly that the table near the windows would win out over the desk as my spot for writing.